alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 This allows us to keep the logic customizable.
 For example, the Doctrine MongoDB ODM allows users to specify different names for fields in the database.
 In turn, it needs to convert the name of a property in the mapped class to the name of the field in the database.
-Such a feature could easily be built by creating a custom encoder for all `fieldPath` expressions, and changing the field path accordingly.
+Such a feature could be built by creating a custom encoder for all `fieldPath` expressions, and changing the field path accordingly.

 When creating a `MongoDB\Client` instance, you can now pass an additional